 (wingspan approx. 7mm) is similar in appearance to many others in the same genus, with golden-brown forewings marked

 with black-edged white streaks (photo below left).
-There are two generations each year, with adults in May/June and August.
+There are two generations each year, with adults recorded from

-Recorded from several other sites in the county.
+several sites in the county in April/May and September.
 (2 records of leaf-mines, adults reared from these)

 - Ochsenheimeria taurella.
 Recorded in only a few sites in the county, adults of this species